RolfHut/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 All the specifications of the circuit will have to be documented in a datasheet in such a way that you can verify the performance on the second session of this workshop.

 The dimensions on the chip can vary due to fluctuations in the exposure energy or resist thickness as you have calculated above.
 Before drawing the lay-out it is good practice to check the tolerances of your circuit.
 Simulate the impact of these variations on your circuit.
 If the factory reaches the edges of the specified variations, will your circuit still satisfy the criteria of the design?

+## Part one: simulations
+### Warm-up: contact pad capacitance
+In both versions of the assignment (described below) you will have to consider that the 1 by 1 mm contact pads on your chip will have a capacitance that is not neglectable.
+Remember the assignment from last week and realize that the contact pads together with the grounded bottom of the chip can be considered as plate capacitors with 100 nm silicon dioxide.
+Calculate what the capacitance of the contact pads is.
+You will need to put the value that you’ve calculated in the relevant elements of the LTSpice simulation.

+### Tolerances
+First, using what you learned in the lecture on tolerances last Monday and the equations applied above, derive the equation for the uncertainty in the output.
+Use the following information:

+- The dimensions on the chip can vary due to fluctuations in the exposure energy or resist thickness.
+The maximum absolute variation this can give is ± 200 nm of the designed dimensions.
+The typical size of a structure is about 10 micrometers.
+- Another source of variation in our process is the sheet resistance (Rs­) of the resistor, which strongly depends on the implantation dose and annealing temperature.
+In our process, the sheet resistance can vary ±10%.
+- You may assume that the value of Rchip and Rtransistor are about equal (but their uncertainties are not!).
+- You may also assume that the uncertainty in VGS and VDS is neglectable.
+Follow these steps:

+1. If needed, calculate the uncertainty in (VGS – Vth) first.
+Neglect terms that can be neglected.
+2. Calculate the relative uncertainty in Rchip and Rtransistor.
+Neglect terms that can be neglected
+3. Use the equation for the uncertainty of a voltage divider to derive the uncertainty in de output Voltage.

+Calculate which of the variations in the production process will have the largest impact on your output Voltage?
+(This should take no more than 15 minutes, if you get stuck ask help).
+1.
+2. Show the derived uncertainty equation and your answer to the above question to your TA before moving on.
+2. On the sheet your TA gave you is a table with “problem -> cause -> solution”.
+Fill in this table and show it to your TA.

+### Simulate in LTSpice

+*Now you can move on to simulating in LTSpice, but before simulating, first, read the LTSpice manual!*

+Open the file in LTSpice associated with your chosen assignment:

+- Assignment option 1: digital inverter should open ```digital NMOS_EKL_digital_template_group_XYZ.asc```
+- Assignment option 2: audio amplifier should open ```Template: NMOS_EKL_analog_template_group_XYZ.asc```

+Click on the

 *You have to write down specifics from your LTSpice simulation on your sheet and show this to your TA before moving on the phase two: Layout.*